orico/ActiveLearningFrameworkTutorial/README.md

 This code is part of an article published on towards data science.
         https://towardsdatascience.com/active-learning-tutorial-57c3398e34d

-# For referencing please use:
+# If you are using this code please reference the following:
     @misc{cohen2018activelearningtutorial,
       title={Active Learning Tutorial},
       author={Cohen, Ori},